jonathan-pap/ML_Pipeline/README.md

 - MNAR: Missing not at Random
 - EDA Correlations
   -   Example with Pearsons Correlation

+- How to handle differnt types of missing Data

 **Assignment**
 - Write function that will take x,y and calculation Pearsons Correlation